 MERA Temple Protests

-The Seattle, Washington LDS Temple protest is one of the most widely known MERA demonstrations because of the extensive press coverage it garnered due to the arrest of twenty women and one man.
+The Seattle Washington Temple protest is one of the most widely known MERA demonstrations because of the extensive press coverage it garnered due to the arrest of twenty women and one man.
 However, their arrest did not mark the first demonstration at this temple.
-The group began a widely promoted weekly picketing campaign months prior to their arrest during the temple dedication.
+The group had begun a widely promoted weekly picketing campaign months prior to their arrest during the temple dedication.
 An LDS temple dedication is a special ceremony in which the leaders of the LDS Church give the temple to God and thereafter only allow worthy church members who obtain temple recommends from their leaders to enter.
 The LDS temple dedication is an important ceremony for church members.
-With MERA's protests taking place during the dedication, it escalated the importance of the protest among church members.
+With MERA’s protests taking place during the dedication, it escalated the importance of the protest among church members.

-“The guard came at us and beat us down on the pavement on a public street -- to our absolute delight the press was there.”
+“The guard came at us and beat us down on the pavement on a public street—to our absolute delight the press was there.”

 —Arlene Wood, MERA Leadership

 The protest was not a peaceful event and was rife with accounts of a temple guard assaulting protesters.
 Arlene Wood describes her encounter with the temple guard in the Great Falls Tribune and states, “the guard came at us and beat us down on the pavement on a public street—to our absolute delight the press was there.”
 MERA leadership understood the power of the media and made efforts to attract media attention at every protest, keeping extensive records of the protest, attendees, their methods, and which media outlets covered the event.